LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Pierre-Auguste Renoir       | Jeunes filles jouant au volant (Young Girls Playing at the Wheel)        | $13,626,567 ($11,365,000)     | 6 May 2014  |
+    sideGalleryImages:
+      - imageTitle: Renoir's Jeunes filles jouant au volant was sold by Christie's New York for $11.36 million in May 2014
+        imageUrl: /assets/expensive-paintings-renoir-jeunes-filles-jouant-au-volant.jpg
   - textTitle: "Degas: In the Wings"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of